 Finally, since the .500 Bushwhacker utilizes true .500” caliber bullets, there is no need to replace the barrel on a .500 S&W base gun, as is the case with the .510” cartridges (obviously, this process is still necessary if the customer’s base BFR is chambered in a smaller cartridge to begin with, such as .444 Marlin or .30-30 Winchester).
 This substantially decreases the cost of converting the firearm, which already benefits from the suitability of the existing cylinder for the larger cartridge.

 A Foreign Influence

-The .500 Bushwhacker is very nearly a rimmed .50 B&M or .50 Razorback, and it provides a similar (if somewhat lower) level of performance from a revolver to what they offer from a carbine.
-The platforms are distinct, to be sure, but both succeed in enabling the hunter to deliver charge-stopping power from a more compact package than a traditional express rifle.
+The .500 Bushwhacker is very nearly a rimmed .50 B&M or .50 Razorback, and it is capable of accomplishing the same tasks.
+The intended platforms are distinct, to be sure (and there is an observable performance difference between rifle and handgun loadings), but both succeed in enabling the hunter to deliver charge-stopping power from a more compact package than a traditional express rifle.
 Of course, the .500 Bushwhacker can also be chambered in a variety of single shot actions, including the Thompson Center Encore and Ruger No. 1, exploiting longer cartridge lengths and a broader variety of bullet types than can be used in the BFR's 3" cylinder.